isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 }
 ```

-In this example we are using the search query endpoint of the headless server.
+In this example you are using the search query endpoint of the Headless Server.
-The search query limits the result to 10 items and filters for the content type _CMArticle_ and the site with id _abffe57734feeee_.
+The search query limits the result to 10 items and filters for the content type _CMArticle_ and the site with ID _abffe57734feeee_.

 Using the `... on CMArticle` expression, the search result expands every _CMArticle_ result, using the fields _creationDate_,
 _title_, _teaserText_ and _remoteLink_.

-Additionally, we query the picture with it's data.
-It contains the available crops, minimum sizes, mime type and size which we need for the RSS feed.
+Additionally, you query the picture with its data.
+It contains the available crops, minimum sizes, mime type and size which you need for the RSS feed.

 A single result item of the result might look like this: